ASAUK Distinguished Africanist Award 2013 and 2014

 2002 award: Lionel Cliffe, Eldred and Marjorie Jones and Shula Marks

 2001 award: Basil Davidson, John Fage, and Douglas Rimmer

-The next two winners of the Distinguished Africanist Award will be announced at ASAUK Biennial conference to be held at the University of Sussex, 9-11 September 2014.
+The winner of the Distinguished Africanist Award was announced at ASAUK Biennial conference held at the University of Sussex.